pvictor222/dslr/README.md

 **Goal:** Read the dataset and calculate the mean, standard deviation, max, min, and quartiles for all numerical features.\
 **Bonus:**
 1. Number of missing elements for each
-2. Description of the non-numerical values
+2. Description of the non-numerical values: number of missing values, count, number of different values, average occurence of a value, average number of occurences for a value, most common value, and number of occurences of the most common value.
 3. Pretty formating

 ## 2. Data Visualization